 - Includes pre-set temperature settings with adjustable heat-up times and display

-- Curl chamber surrounded by protective heat barrier for safe usage
+- Curl chamber surrounded by a protective heat barrier for safe usage

 - Directional buttons with tangle protection